mart31/stock-trading-predictions/README.md

-# stock-trading-predictions
+# Stock Trading Predictions
-This project is an end-to-end system (15057 lines of code) used to forecast the price of stocks 20 minutes in advance.
+This project is an end-to-end system (15 057 lines of code) used to forecast the price of stocks 20 minutes in advance.
+This section is broken into 4 parts:

+1. System Summary
+2. Model Performance
+3. Live Trading
+4. Technical Overview

-# Summary
+1. System Summary

 The system architecture at the component level is shown below.

 ![system dataflow](https://user-images.githubusercontent.com/16655278/201698488-6dfbbc70-b290-4b4d-aece-1be117cb8406.png)

 Note the features_creator module has been purposely omitted from the uploaded files.